HIGH SCHOOL STUDENTS:

-JOIN OUR SUMMER 2023 STEM LEARNING!
+JOIN OUR SUMMER 2025 STEM LEARNING!

-COMPLETE ON-LINE REGISTRATION | COMPLETE THE APPLICATION PACKET | PAY THE REGISTRATION FEE (IF APPLICABLE) |
+| COMPLETE ON-LINE REGISTRATION | COMPLETE THE APPLICATION PACKET | PAY THE REGISTRATION FEE (IF APPLICABLE) |

-STEP 1 | STEP 2 | STEP 3 |
+| STEP 1 | STEP 2 | STEP 3 |

-The first step in the Summer Academy Registration process is to complete the ON-LINE registration. | Step 2 is to download the General Application pdf, complete it and mail it to Bay Area LEEDS using the address in the packet. | You will receive notification of your acceptance into the academy(ies).
+| The first step in the Summer Academy Registration process is to complete the online registration process. | Step 2 is to download the 2025 Summer Academy General Application Packet, complete it and mail it to Bay Area LEEDS using the address provided on the first page of the application. | You will receive Bay Area LEEDS notification of your acceptance into the academy(ies).
 At that time, you will be asked to complete Step 3, to pay a registration fee, if applicable.
 A registration fee-waiver is provided for those in need. |

 Summer ACADEMIES made possible by the following sponsors: